 Coordinator: Dr. Katherine Hibbard, Education

-Advisors: Dr. Katherine Hibbard, Education, Dr. Rosanne Majoy, Education, Dr. Deborah Nowers, Education, and Professor Audrey Seyffert, Education
+Advisors: Dr. Katherine Hibbard, Education, Dr. Rosanne Majoy, Education, and Dr. Kathleen Larche, Education

 - Requirements are accurate to date.
 However, the University reserves the right to change requirements in the future, and will notify applicants should any changes be made.